Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Data Curation Recipe Details

 We further boost task diversity by introducing \emph{``diversity boost"} samples.
 Specifically, these are: \begin{itemize} \item Multi-turn samples with input quality \texttt{good} and response reward of 5 \item Single-turn samples with input quality \texttt{good} and reward above the third quantile \end{itemize}

-As discussed in the main paper, we found that applying only the quality-based filtering initially led to suboptimal performance due to a shortage of instruction-following samples, an issue successfully addressed by the diversity-enhancing additions in Step 4.
+As discussed in the main paper, we found that applying only the quality-based filtering initially led to suboptimal performance due to a shortage of instruction following samples, an issue successfully addressed by the diversity-enhancing additions in Step 4.

 Together, these refinements ensure that the curated dataset maintains both high overall quality and balanced coverage across task categories.

 We apply this curation pipeline independently to the annotated Tulu and SmolTalk datasets and merge the resulting subsets to form our \emph{TuluTalk} mixture.